Savate: Modern practice

 In some clubs there is also a rank of aide-moniteur, while in other associations there is no rank of initiateur.
 Eight to twelve years of training on average are necessary for a student to reach professeur level; eight years average depending on skills.
 In France the professional professeur must have a French state certificate of specialized teaching (CQP AS, BEES 1st, 2nd and 3rd degree, 1st de CCB BPJEPS, DEJEPS, DESJEPS).
 These diplomas are university level education in sports with specialisation in savate (supervised by the French Federation of BF Savate and associated disciplines (Canne, Self Defense, Lutte, baton) (i.e.:FFBFSDA).
 The international federation (FIS), however, is still allowed to award professeur to non-French nationals without requiring such rigid system of education.
 French nationals have to submit and succeed to the rigid system of education and prove themselves in competition as well as being respected by peers, in order to have a slight chance to become a DTD (directeur technique départemental).
 Like any sport federations in France, the French and International Federation of Savate are under the control of France Ministry of Sport and Youth.
 This makes these two federations extremely powerful federations on the world scene.
 These two federations have followed a set of national traditions.

 Nowadays, savate is just a term meaning Savate-Boxe Française.
-In the 1970s the term "savate" was rarely used in France to refer to the formalised sport: people mostly used the term Savate boxe française, Boxe-Française Savate, B.F, B.F.S., S.B.F. or simply boxe française.
+In the 1970s the term savate was rarely used in France to refer to the formalised sport: people mostly used the term Savate boxe française, Boxe-Française Savate, BF, BFS, SBF or simply boxe française.
 The term savate remains in use mostly outside France or when speaking a language other than French.